photoprism/photoprism-docs/docs/getting-started/advanced/nginx-proxy-setup.md

 *Note: This is contributed content and may be outdated.
 Click the edit link to perform changes and send a pull request.*

+!!! info "Getting Support"
+    In case you experience issues when using [NGINX](https://www.nginx.com/), such as failed uploads, [connection errors](../troubleshooting/index.md#connection-fails), [broken thumbnails](../troubleshooting/index.md#broken-thumbnails), and [video playback problems](../troubleshooting/index.md#videos-dont-play):

+    - Consider [asking the NGINX community for advice](https://www.nginx.com/support/) as we do not specialize in supporting their product, which is [known to be difficult](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+nginx) to configure properly
+    - We recommend [using Traefik as reverse proxy](../proxies/traefik.md) instead because it is easier and provides more convenience

 Using a reverse proxy in front of PhotoPrism has various benefits:

  * Make use of HTTP/2